LauraDovi/Swedbank/Database/OnlinePizza/02/exercise.md

     Alice orders 2 Margaritas and 3 Fungi from Pizzeria Formaggio (Flemingsgatan 7, Stockholm).
 Note: "Vegan!"

     Wilma orders 1 Fungi och 2 Vesuvio from Pizzeria Venedig  (Risbrinksgatan 4, Linköping).
 Note: "Hurry up!".
 One of the Vesuvio should have pommes on top.
+The Fungi pizza should be without cheese (shouldn't affect price).

     Lukas orders 1 Hawaii from Pizzeria Mini mac (Fjällgatan 28, Göteborg) with double dough and garlic sause.